Information Design in Smooth Games

-\paragraph*{Information} The players and the designer start with a common prior belief about the state $\omega$ that coincides with the prior distribution $\mu_0$.
-The designer can provide additional information to players by choosing an information structure $\info=(S,\pi)$ that consists of a signal set $S=\times_{i}S_{i}$, which is a Polish space, and a likelihood function $\pi\in\Delta(\Omega\times S)$ that has $\mu_0$ as its state marginal distribution.
-This information structure prescribes the sets of private signals the players can observe and, through the likelihood function, their informational content.
-The information structure governs information about the state and coordinates the players' actions.
+\paragraph{Information} The players and the designer start with a commonly known prior belief about the state $\state$ that coincides with the prior $\mu_0$.
+The designer can provide additional information to players by choosing an information structure $\info=(S,\pi)$ that consists of a measurable signal set $S=\times_{i}S_{i}$ and a likelihood function $\pi\in\Delta(S\times\states)$ that has $\mu_0$ as its state marginal distribution.
+This information structure determines the sets of private signals the players can observe and, through the likelihood function, their informational content.

-The timing is as follows.
 First, the designer chooses an information structure $\info$.
-Second, the state $\omega$ and the signal profile $s=(s_{1},\dots,s_{N})$ are realized according to the chosen information structure.
-Finally, each player privately observes his corresponding signal $s_{i}$ and chooses an action $a_{i}$.
+Second, the state $\state$ and the signal profile $s$ are realized according to $\info$.
+Finally, each player privately observes his signal $s_{i}$ and chooses an action $a_{i}$.

+We will regularly refer to two benchmark information structures: \emph{full disclosure}, with $S_i = \Omega$ and $s_i \equiv \omega$ for all $i$; and \emph{no disclosure}, with $|S_i| = 1$ for all $i$.

-The basic game together with the information structure chosen by the designer determine a Bayesian game of incomplete information.
-In that game, each player's behavior is described by a strategy that maps any received signal to a possibly random action, $\sigma_i:S_i\rightarrow \Delta(A_i)$, and we consider as a solution concept a Bayes Nash equilibrium that prescribes the players to form their beliefs via Bayes' rule and to act to maximize their expected payoffs. \begin{definition} \textup{(Bayes Nash Equilibrium)} For a given information structure $\info$, a strategy profile $\sigma=(\sigma_1,\dots,\sigma_N)$ constitutes a Bayes Nash equilibrium if
+\paragraph{Equilibrium} The basic game together with the information structure chosen by the designer determine a Bayesian game of incomplete information.
+In that game, each player's behavior is described by a strategy that maps any received signal to a possibly random action, $\sigma_i:S_i\rightarrow \Delta(A_i)$, and we consider as an equilibrium concept a Bayes Nash equilibrium: \begin{definition} \textup{(Bayes Nash Equilibrium)} For a given information structure $\info$, a strategy profile $\sigma=(\sigma_1,\dots,\sigma_N)$ constitutes a Bayes Nash equilibrium if